 Don't shy away from the formulaic "I am" poem!
 There are so many possibilities...

 When I tested Jennifer Serravallo’s Independent Reading Assessment (Scholastic), I was an immediate believer.
-Finally, here is a reading assessment that gives rich, clear information about upper grade readers, using … Continue Reading Quality Reading Instruction Leads to Better Writing: A Review of Jennifer Serravallo’s Independent Reading Assessment
+Finally, here is a reading assessment that gives rich, clear information about upper grade readers, using an authentic reading task (It is the only reading assessment system to date in which readers read a whole book.
+This assessment system is directly correlated… Continue reading Quality Reading Instruction Leads to Better Writing: A Review of Jennifer Serravallo’s Independent Reading Assessment

 Every summer I dream of my classroom.
 When considering my third grade writers, what do they need to grow and how can I provide classroom spaces for that?